Leonard Bernstein Residence at the Osborne Apartments

 Other LGBT Notables at the Osborne

 Located diagonally across from Carnegie Hall, and convenient to the city’s other cultural venues, the Osborne has long been a popular home for people in the arts.
-Other LGBT residents have included legendary cabaret artist Bobby Short (he lived in Bernstein’s former apartment); pianist Van Cliburn, who won the inaugural International Tchaikovsky Piano Competition in Moscow in 1958, at the age of 23; actor and film historian Robert Osborne, best known for hosting prime-time films on Turner Classic Movies; editor and writer Leo Lerman and his partner, artist Gary Foy; author Fran Lebowitz; and fashion designer Fernando Sanchez, best known for his provocative lingerie designs, including items worn by Madonna, Cher, Tina Turner, and Elizabeth Taylor.
+Other LGBT residents have included legendary cabaret artist Bobby Short (he lived in Bernstein’s former apartment); pianist Van Cliburn, who won the inaugural International Tchaikovsky Piano Competition in Moscow in 1958, at the age of 23; actor and film historian Robert Osborne, best known for hosting prime-time films on Turner Classic Movies; Mark Bramble, who wrote the Tony-nominated books for the musicals Barnum (1980) and, with Michael Stewart, 42nd Street (1980); editor and writer Leo Lerman and his partner, artist Gary Foy; author Fran Lebowitz; and fashion designer Fernando Sanchez, best known for his provocative lingerie designs, including items worn by Madonna, Cher, Tina Turner, and Elizabeth Taylor.

 - Architect or Builder: James E. Ware